I Have A Child With Scoliosis

 *If you’re able to find a skilled Pilates Instructor in your town who truly understands how to care for your child's scoliosis, I encourage you to work with them.
 Unfortunately, my years of experience working with people with scoli around the world has taught me that those instructors are far and few between.
 For that reason, I've created ways for your child to care for their beautiful body through Pilates even when a local instructor is not available.

-9. WATCH Kids with Scoliosis
+8. WATCH Kids with Scoliosis

 While aimed at practitioners, this video discusses my unique, light-hearted approach for working with kids with scoliosis.
 The video will help you learn how to deal with the emotional side of your child's scoliosis.
 You'll also see what kind of local practitioner you should look for to work with your child.

-10. ATTEND Scoliosis Retreat
+9. ATTEND Scoliosis Retreat

-- appropriately pad their back
+- appropriately pad your back

 - perform research-backed strengthening and release exercises that can be done at home